Clotonervo/CS-324/Shell Lab/README.md

 -Type the command `tar xvf shlab-handout.tar` to expand the tarfile.
 -Type the command make to compile and link some test routines.
--Type your name and BYU netid in the header comment at the top of tsh.c.
+-Type your name and BYU netid in the header comment at the top of `tsh.c`.

 Looking at the tsh.c (tiny shell) file, you will see that it contains a functional skeleton of a simple Unix shell.
 To help you get started, we have already implemented the less interesting functions.
 Your assignment is to complete the remaining empty functions listed below.
 As a sanity check for you, we’ve listed the approximate number of lines of code for each of these functions in our reference solution (which includes lots of comments).

-• `eval`: Main routine that parses and interprets the command line.
-[70 lines]
-• `builtin cmd`: Recognizes and interprets the built-in commands: quit, fg, bg, and jobs.
+-`eval`: Main routine that parses and interprets the command line.
+[70 lines] -`builtin cmd`: Recognizes and interprets the built-in commands: quit, fg, bg, and jobs.
 [25 lines]
 1
 • do bgfg: Implements the bg and fg built-in commands.
 [50 lines]